jschnurr/jeffsidea.com/_posts/2016-06-22-using-scrapy-from-a-script-or-celery-task.markdown

 ---
 title: Using Scrapy from a script or celery task
-categories: [python, scrapy, scrapyscript, celery]
 published: true
+tags: [python, scrapy, scrapyscript, celery]
+categories: [technology]
 ---

 [Scrapy](http://scrapy.org) is a web scraping framework for Python.
 If you followed